chrigu/schifftszbaern/readme.md

 ###Code
 In the code you only need to change the the WLAN settings to get things working (Esupruino: schiffts.js (ssid / passphrase), Arduino: light_cloud_wifi.ino (WLAN_SSID / WLAN_SSID)).

+##Tests
+Some basic tests can be run from the main directory.
+You can run `python tests.py` to test the part that analyzes the radar's data.
+To the test the server part run `python server/server_tests.py`.

 ##Todo

 * Clean code & hierarchy